sidhujag/autogen/samples/apps/autogen-studio/README.md

 Consider the following query.

 ```
-Plot a chart of NVDA and TESLA stock price YTD.
+Plot a chart of NVDA and TESLA stock price for 2023.
 Save the result to a file named nvda_tesla.png
 ```

 The agent workflow responds by _writing and executing code_ to create a python program to generate the chart with the stock prices.